Kidwelly castle was founded in the Welsh commote of Cedweli

 of nearby Carmarthen

-castle which is throught to be early thirteenth century.
+castle which is thought to be early thirteenth century.

 The twin rounded side of the east side is also rather